Nipuna-Tennakoon/sales-data-analysis/README.md

 ---

+## 3. Training and Model Development

+The training phase focuses on building predictive models for sales demand forecasting.

+### Steps:
+- Set the objectives for the modeling phase.
+- Used the price dataset for modeling after transforming it into a stationary series.
+- Developed an ARIMA model for forecasting.
+- Tuned the model to obtain the optimal `forecasting_length` and ARIMA parameters (`p`, `d`, `q`).

+### Outputs:
+- Optimal ARIMA parameters and forecasting length identified for accurate predictions.

+---

 ## Files in the Repository

 - **`eda-visualization.ipynb`**: Notebook for exploratory data analysis and visualizations.
 - **`ts-analysis.ipynb`**: Notebook for time series analysis and preparation for predictive modeling.
+- **`training.ipynb`**: Notebook for training and model development.
 - **`summary.txt`**: Document summarizing the project lifecycle and decisions made.

 ---